 - Remote control for DLSR camera

-Whether inside or out, find a location which gives you good light and most importantly allows you to relax, so you can do the imaginary friend act (will explain more later).
+Whether inside or out, find a location which gives you good light.
+Most importantly finding locations that allow you to relax, so you can do the imaginary friend act (will explain later).
 I tend to do most of my photos indoors.
-Lots of colourful wallpaper to give a nice backdrop to the shot.
+There are lots of colourful wallpaper to give a nice backdrop to the shot.
 It is also easier for me to assess the angles and where to place my post-it note and tripod.

-Whether you are taking the photo sitting down or standing up, mark out on the wall or area of where your head will be positioned on the wall with a coloured post-it.
-Stick it firmly in position.
-This is the spot which you will be getting your camera to focus on which will ultimately be your face.
+Whether you are taking the photo sitting down or standing up, mark out on the wall or area of where your head will be positioned.
+Use a post-it note to mark out the position on the wall.
+This is the spot which you will be getting your camera to focus on which will ultimately be your face or body striking a pose.
 This rule mainly applies if you are taking the photo with a DSLR to get it into focus.
-Most mobile phones are set to detect faces on screen.
+Most mobile phones have automatic face recognition when set to camera mode.

 The beauty of taking your own photos is you get to dictate the scene that is created.
+You get to say what makes a good photo to showcase to the world.
 I always find that the best images of me are me doing something or engaging with the camera in a natural way.

-Balloons, bubbles and bubble gum are 3 all three things to get folk smiling, whether you it is you are using them or others watching.
-It brings out the natural and the smile in us all.
-No one is too old for any of these!
+Balloons, bubbles and bubble gum are 3 all three things to get folk smiling.
+Whether it is you using them or others watching, it brings out the natural and the smile in us all.
+No one is too old for any of these to have fun with!

 If props are not your thing or there is limited availability, take to having a fun conversation with your imaginary friend either behind the camera or to the side.
-This creates a natural look, helping you to take the focus off trying to pose for the camera, but instead be having a conversation with it or your imaginary friend (make it a funny conversation).
+This creates a natural look, helping you to take the focus off trying to strike a smile or pose for the camera.
+Instead, have a conversation with it or your imaginary friend (make it a funny conversation).

-Taking selfies with your mobile phone are great for taking head shots or sitting on the floor with e use of a mini tripod.
-There is less involved in trying to get the angle and focus right with a mobile, as much of the basic features are programmed into the phone.
+Taking selfies with your mobile phone are great for taking head shots or sitting on the floor with the use of a mini tripod.
+There is less involved in trying to get the angle and focus right with a mobile phone.
+Most of the basic features are programmed into the phone.

-The main thing with using a mobile to take the shot is getting the height right.
+The main thing with using a mobile phone to take the shot is getting the height right (if you are choosing hands-free mode).
 It is sometimes worth keeping a few books close by in case your mobile tripod needs extra height assistance.

 The key thing on taking mobile selfies and setting the timer.
-I usually do 10 seconds to give me adequate time to get into position the mini tripod, mobile shot a are good for taking head shots if you are sitting at a table or on the floor.
+I usually do 10 seconds to give adequate time to get into position the mini tripod, mobile shot a are good for taking headshots if you are sitting at a table or on the floor.